Xomega-Net/Xomega.Docs/docs/framework/services/errors.md

 Each error message has a severity that determines the execution flow of the operation, as well as the HTTP status code of the response.
 The error severity can be one of the following values.

 - `Info` - Information message that can be displayed to the user.
 An info message does not result in a failure of the operation by itself, and can also be used internally by the system to communicate some information to the calling client without showing it to the user, similar to the HTTP response headers.
-- `Warning` - A warning that may be displayed to the user for the confirmation before proceeding.
+- `Warning` - A warning that may be displayed to the user for confirmation before proceeding.
 Normally, if an operation generates any warnings when called initially, it would not succeed, but rather show those warnings to the user.
 If the user confirms the warnings, the operation should be called again with a flag to ignore warnings, in which case it will succeed.
 - `Error` - An error, that will be displayed to the user with the other errors.
-It doesn't stop the execution flow, but prevents the operation from successfully completing.
-An error is generated when a validation failed, but it doesn't prevent the operation from performing other validations, which allows you to report multiple errors at once.
+It doesn't stop the execution flow but prevents the operation from successfully completing.
+An error is generated when validation failed, but it doesn't prevent the operation from performing other validations, which allows you to report multiple errors at once.
 - `Critical` - A critical error, which stops the execution immediately and returns a fault to the user.
 A critical error is typically raised when it prevents any further validations.
 For example, if the operation needs to look up an entity by the supplied key, an invalid key would result in a critical error, since the operation cannot proceed without that entity.

 :::info
 The default HTTP status codes for the message types apply only when the error severity is at least `Error`.
-For `Info` and `Warning` messages the default HTTP status code is 200 - `HttpStatusCode.OK`.
+For `Info` and `Warning` messages, the default HTTP status code is 200 - `HttpStatusCode.OK`.
 :::

 ## Error list{#list}

-During the execution of an operation the current errors and other messages are added to a collection that is defined by the `ErrorList` class in the `Xomega.Framework` namespace.
+During the execution of an operation, the current errors and other messages are added to a collection that is defined by the `ErrorList` class in the `Xomega.Framework` namespace.
 The `ErrorList` class provides support for adding various types of error messages, translating the message text into the current user's language, as well as other useful functions for working with error messages.

 ### Accessing current errors

-The `ErrorList` for the current operation's errors is not supposed to be created manually, but rather instantiated by the dependency injection container for the current scope.
+The `ErrorList` for the current operation's errors is not supposed to be created manually but rather instantiated by the dependency injection container for the current scope.
 Therefore, you need to make sure that it is registered in the startup class of your application as a scoped service, as shown below.

 ```cs
 public class Startup